PurdueElectricRacing/BMS_Slave/README.md

 ### _***task_acquire_temp()***_

 `task_acquire_temp()` does exactly what the name suggests...
 Acquires temperatures!
+This is done in the following manner:

-To start its time, the task initializes the [`LTC2497`](https://www.mouser.com/datasheet/2/609/2497fb-1267645.pdf) by attempting to communicate over I2C (this will be implemented in the future).
-Follwing this, the task communicates with the chip and requests ADC values to be collected.
-When the I2C bus becomes ready again following the read, the task requests the values and starts handling the data.The ADC value from the chip is extracted from the I2C return using `adc_extract()`, and the ADC value is converted to a real temperature using `adc2temp()`.
-This value is then stored in its appropriate location in the BMS struct.
-This task is very dependent on knowledge of the datasheet, so it is recommended that the datasheet be read in full prior to work on this task.
+1. The task initializes the [`LTC2497`](https://www.mouser.com/datasheet/2/609/2497fb-1267645.pdf) by attempting to communicate over I2C.
+2. The task requests ADC values to be collected.
+3. When the I2C bus becomes ready again, the task requests the ADC values and starts handling the data.
+4. The ADC values from the chip are extracted from the I2C return using `adc_extract()`.
+5. The ADC values from the chip are converted to real world temperatures using `adc2temp()`.
+6. These values are stored in the BMS struct for further processing.

+> This task (like VSTACK) is very dependent on knowledge of the datasheet, so it is recommended that the datasheet be read in full prior to work on this task.

 ### _***task_broadcast()***_

 `task_broadcast()` is in charge of the regular flow of data out of the slave module via the CAN bus.
+It does this by doing the following:

-It checks to make sure that the master module is ready to recieve both voltage and temperature information by checking to see if the enable flags are in the `ASSERTED` state.
-Following this, the task will use `send_volt_msg()` and `send_temp_msg()` to handle the sending of all values.
-These functions are quite straightforward.
-A CAN frame is generated with the required ID, length, and data in the required positions and added to the back of the transmit queue for `task_txCan()` to send to the master module.
+1. The task checks to make sure the master module is ready to recieve both voltage and temperature information by checking to see if the enable flags are `ASSERTED`.
+2. If both flags are `ASSERTED`, the task will use `send_volt_msg()` and `send_temp_msg()` to handle the sending of all values.
+3. A CAN frame is generated with the required ID, length, and data in the required positions and added to the back of the transmit queue.

 ### _***task_error_check()***_